 “Prominent Scholar Was Banned From Campus: In fracas over charges of fraud, the accuser was penalized for threatening behavior,” Chronicle of Higher Education, May 3, 2013.
-The noted evolutionary theorist Robert Trivers had been at adds with a colleague as he tried for years to retract an article the two had co-written (with others).
+The noted evolutionary theorist Robert Trivers had been at odds with a colleague as he tried to retract an article the two had co-written.
 Did he cross a line?

 “A Radical Anthropologist Finds Himself in Academic ‘Exile,’” Chronicle of Higher Education, April 15, 2013.
-David Graeber, arguably the most influential anthropologist on the planet, can’t get a job in the States.
+Why can’t David Graeber, arguably the most influential anthropologist on the planet, get a job in the States?
 (Paywall. pdf)

 “The Data Vigilante,” the Atlantic, December 2012.
 A sketch of the Penn psychologist Uri Simonsohn, who has been campaigning against sloppy statistics in psychology — and caught two cases of fraud.